 Implement Appropriate Financial Controls:

-Adopting a collaborative approach is the only way to enhance control on your projects.
-The PMO is the entity that will link together all strategic areas on your project: Time, cost, risk, quality.
-Therefore, the adoption of project control best practice will prevent “silo working” in your organisation.
+Adopting a collaborative approach is the only way to enhance control of your projects.
+The PMO is the entity that will link together all strategic areas of your project: Time, cost, risk, and quality.
+Therefore, the adoption of project control best practices will prevent “silo working” in your organisation.
 The PMO personnel must be part of the project team as they will be the central point of communication for all project information.

 A PMO must establish the different mechanisms to assess and report progress on the various part of the project scope.
 This will provide intelligence on project delivery, clearer communication, address issues early, and manages client expectations.